-There are two types of herpes, both of which cause small, painful blisters.
-One type typically causes cold sores and is spread through kissing.
-The other type typically causes genital sores and is spread through sexual contact.
+There are two types of herpes, which cause small, painful blisters.
+One causes cold sores and is spread through kissing.
+The other mainly causes genital sores and is spread through sexual contact.
 Once contracted, the herpes virus will remain in a person’s system even if symptoms are not present.

 What causes herpes?

-Genital herpes is spread through vaginal, anal and oral sex without a condom, and genital skin-to-skin contact such as genital touching.
+Genital herpes is spread through vaginal, anal and oral sex without a condom, and genital skin-to-skin contact.
 After contracting the virus initial symptoms are often invisible however an STI test will determine if the virus is present.

 Symptoms